 “It’s more time efficient,” he said.
 “It removes that ability to get sidelined and keeps everyone on task.
 Plus, it cuts out drive time—and in Denver, that’s no small thing.”

-[Related: Home Depot, Buildertrend partner in web-based project and expense management tool]
+RELATED: Home Depot, Buildertrend partner in web-based project

 With vaccination rates rising and life returning to something like normal, it seems like everyone is taking a hard look at the changes they made during the pandemic and deciding what’s worth keeping.
 Should we throw these masks out?
 Keep that bottle of hand sanitizer in the car?
 Do we even like sourdough?
 Colorado’s building industry is doing the same thing when it comes to its use of technology.